Why AI isn’t your marketing team.

 While OKRs and KPIs are essential, they’re only part of the story.
 The human element - the meaning, purpose, and connection behind the work- is what truly drives impact.
 It’s worth pausing to consider why we do what we do, who we serve, and how our work fits into the larger picture.
 Automating everything in the name of efficiency might look productive on paper, but in reality, it’s a zero-sum game.

-Before you automate away an entire team function in the name of boosting EBITDA—a non-GAAP metric that excludes key expenses and doesn’t reflect a company’s true financial performance, FYI—pause and ask yourself: what’s the real cost of cutting people out of the process?
-Here are some helpful prompts for strategic discussions when analyzing AI initiatives and/or optimization measures:
+Before you automate away an entire team function in the name of boosting EBITDA—a non-GAAP metric by the way, that excludes key expenses and doesn’t reflect a company’s true financial performance—pause and ask yourself: what’s the real cost of cutting people out of the process?

 • Are our teams AI literate?
 If not, what are we as leaders going to do about it?